salarrbl/Second-brain/04-OWASP/06-CSRF/CSRF-y.md

 # Cross Site Request Forgery

-It’s called CSRF in Mitre, categorized as Broken Access Control in OWASP TOP10 2021.
+It’s called CSRF in Miter, categorized as Broken Access Control in OWASP TOP10 2021.
 What is it?
  - It forces an end-user to execute unwanted actions on a web application in which they're currently authenticated
 -  The action should be **state-changing**, such as<span style="color:rgb(192, 0, 0)"> update profile, change password</span>, etc
 * How can attackers force a user to send HTTP request? it’s simple, we’ve learned it before